the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [4.12.1] TBD =

+* Fix - Prevent other Select2 that were no loaded with full version to create failing scenarios with our loading of SelectWoo [TEC-3448]

 = [4.12.0] 2020-04-23 =

 * Feature - Management of Shortcodes now are fully controlled by Common Manager classes [TCMN-56]